Ekkehard-Schulze/indoor-climate-logger/README.md

   - MS-Windows PCs using CPython

-  - Linux PCs/RaspberryPis using CPython
+  - Linux PCs/Raspberry Pis using CPython

 - **supported sensors, all with auto-discovery**